dayalsunny8001/Sales-Data-Analysis/README.md

 1. Women are more likely to purchase (~65%)
 2. Maharastra, Karnataka and Utter Pradesh are top 3 states (~35%)
 3. People with age group (30-49 years) are most buyers (~50%)
-4. Amazone, Flipkart and Myntra are maximum contributining channels (~80%)
+4. Amazone, Flipkart and Myntra are maximum contributing channels (~80%)
 ## Final Conclusion:
 1. The company could plan their marketing campaigns around women of age around 30-49 years living in Maharastra, Karnatka and Utter Pradesh.
 2. They could provide more coupons/offers on channels like Amazon, Flipkart and  Myntra.